 Often times, when filing an Original Petition for Divorce or Custody case, tensions are high.
 At the inception of a case, the Courts are immediately interested in taking steps to preserve essentially the status quo and prohibit parties from taking certain actions that may cause significant harm to their estate, the children, or cause needless litigation and expense.

 These Orders are known as “Temporary Restraining Orders” (“TRO”) and eventually become what are known as “Temporary Injunctions”.
 The authority for TRO’s (Temporary Restraining Orders), are found in Chapter 6 and 105 of the Texas Family Code.
 You can see two detailed articles on the blogs portion of the website.

-A TRO, by its nature, takes effect almost immediately upon signature by the Court.
-According to the Family Code, a Temporary Restraining Order is expressly for the purpose of preservation of property, the protection of a party, or the protection of a child who is the subject of the case.
-The way a TRO works is by prohibiting or “restraining” a party from engaging a specific behavior, act, or taking certain action that is prohibited by the TRO.
-For example, TRO’s are used to prohibit withdrawals from bank accounts, selling or “alienating” property of which the other spouse may have an interest, incurring debt, harassing another party, or from removing a child or un-enrolling a child from school or day care.
+According to the Texas Family Code, a Temporary Restraining Order is expressly for the purpose of preservation of property, the protection of a party, or the protection of a child who is the subject of the case.
+A TRO essentially is designed to prohibit or restrain a party from engaging a specific act.

 The first paragraph of the Travis County Standing Orders states as follows:

-Effect of Protective Order on Standing Order, Protective Order Prevails
+Effect of A Prior Temporary or Final Order or Protective Order on Standing Order, Protective Order Prevails

 Standing Order Sets Rules on Dealing with Spouse, Children, and Property